MRColorR/vnc-browser/README.md

 # VNC-Browser
-# A Lightweight Web Browsing Environment in Docker with VNC Access
+A Lightweight Web Browsing Environment in Docker with VNC Access

-Run and manage a lightweight web browsing environment in a Docker container with VNC support for easy GUI access.

 **Leave a star ⭐ if you like this project 🙂 thank you.**